reniciuspagotto/az-app-container/readme.md

-# .NET 8 Application with Docker, Terraform, and CI/CD
+# .NET 8 Application with Docker, Terraform, and CI/CD pipeline

 This repository contains a sample .NET 8 application designed to demonstrate modern development and deployment practices.
 The application connects to an Azure SQL Database using Entity Framework, providing a complete example of a cloud-based solution.
 The repo includes: